 OES Fencing Program

-- After school classes for students in primary (or first grade) through fifth grade
+- After school classes for students in primary (or grade 1)–grade 5.

-- Instruction in sabre, epee, and foil at nearby salons
+- Instruction in sabre, epee, and foil at nearby training facilities.

 - Varsity and Junior Varsity teams participate in the Oregon Interscholastic Fencing League.